 With their own unique core competencies, businesses often need one another to venture deeper into the Federal marketplace

-Working Together – It’s as Simple as Tying your Shoe
+Working Together – It’s as Simple as Tying your Shoelace

-What would happen if you had to tie your shoe one handed?
-Certainly your right and left hands are each skilled at various tasks such as writing, pouring, opening doors and so on, but when the two hands attempt to tie a shoe lace – separately – this seemingly easy task becomes extremely difficult.
-Certainly tying a shoe lace can be done by one hand working alone, but not as naturally, quickly and possibly as well as when both hands work together.
+What would happen if you had to tie your shoelace one handed?
+Certainly your right and left hands are each skilled at various tasks such as writing, pouring, opening doors, and so on.
+But when the two hands attempt to tie a shoelace – separately – this seemingly easy task becomes extremely difficult.
+Certainly tying a shoelace can be done by one hand working alone, but not as naturally, quickly, and possibly as well as when both hands work together.

 The fact of the matter is that many Federal agencies have projects that are too large in scope to be handled by one small business acting on its own.
 But when small businesses with complementary skills join forces, their combined abilities allow them to successfully perform on large and complex contracts.
 Together, the right and left hand work effortlessly to achieve their goal.